“We are going through a very strange time. You know you are living in it but you don't know what is going to happen at the end.”

-The Bolsheviks who seized power in 1917 were anti-nationalists, they said (but they said it in Russian); in non-Russian territories, Bolshevik power was widely understood to be, “‘Anti-nationalist’ my Polish ass.
-We know these fuckers, they’re the same g-d-damned Russian imperialists.”
+The Bolsheviks who seized power in 1917 were anti-nationalists, they said (but they said it in Russian); in non-Russian territories, Bolshevik power was widely understood to be, “imperialist Russian sons-of-bitches.
+Again!”

 If we define the terms in this simple way, Rosenberg’s theory can account for all of this.
 Left-wing revolutions succeed or endure only to the extent that they mimic right-wing authoritarianism, because people understand right-wing authoritarianism far more readily.

 This suggests we’ve vastly overestimated the appeal of communism.
-And true: We failed to appreciate that nationalism (ours!), not communism (to each according to his needs) was the sentiment that made the Vietcong pop out of those spider-holes, no matter how much defoliant we dumped on the vegetation.
+And true: We failed to appreciate that nationalism, not communism, was the sentiment that made the Vietcong pop out of spider-holes.

-But yes, by this stage of the paper I’m becoming unpleasantly persuaded by his argument that nationalism and authoritarianism feel more natural to most people than liberal democracy.
+But yes, by this stage of the paper, I’m unpleasantly persuaded that nationalism and authoritarianism feel more natural to most people than liberal democracy.

 The concepts involved in “liberal democracy” truly do seem to confuse people.
 If you followed the weird French-Ahmari feud, which would have been merely ridiculous were it not so disturbing, you can see that clearly.
 Now, I don’t think Ahmari is incapable of grasping the fundamentals of “liberal democracy.”
 He’s obviously perfectly capable.
 I think he’s considered the fundamentals and rejected them.
 He’s a theocrat.
 (Strange that he should be, since his previous experience of theocracy was not a positive one.)